Obama, Putin agree on need to ensure Ukraine deal works

-WASHINGTON U.S. President Barack Obama and Russian President Vladimir Putin agreed on Friday that a deal aimed at halting bloody clashes between government forces and protesters in Ukraine needs to be quickly implemented so that the country stabilizes, a U.S. official said.
+WASHINGTON U.S. President Barack Obama and Russian President Vladimir Putin agreed on Friday that a deal aimed at halting bloody clashes between government forces and protesters in Ukraine needs to be implemented quickly to stabilize the country, a U.S. official said.

-The two leaders spoke by phone after Ukrainian President Viktor Yanukovich and opposition leaders signed the European Union-mediated peace deal.
+The two leaders spoke by phone after Ukrainian President Viktor Yanukovich and opposition leaders signed a European Union-mediated peace deal.

 The White House said details of the agreement are consistent with what the United States had been urging, such as a de-escalation of the violence, constitutional change, a coalition government and early elections.

-The State Department official warned that the deal remains "very, very fragile" and said international support will be needed to help stabilize the country.
+The State Department official warned, however, that the deal remains "very, very fragile," and said international support will be needed to help stabilize the country.

 "This has been a very tough sell and will continue to be a tough sell for the opposition to make to those on the streets.
 This is not least because of the horrible, horrible violence of the last two days," the official said.

+Tony Blinken, deputy U.S. national security adviser, said in a CNN interview that the Obama administration had made clear to Ukraine there would be consequences if the violence continued.

+"And I think that had an important impact in getting people to move," Blinken said.
+"We've already issued some visa restrictions on those who were responsible for the violence and repression.

-U.S. Deputy Secretary of State Bill Burns will go to Kiev early next week and Assistant Secretary of State for Europe Victoria Nuland likely will visit in early March to be part of international support for the implementation process.
+U.S. Deputy Secretary of State William Burns will go to Kiev early next week and Assistant Secretary of State for Europe Victoria Nuland will likely visit in early March to be part of international support for the implementation process.

 Senior U.S. officials had been preparing new sanctions to impose on Ukraine's government after dozens of people were killed in Kiev during mass demonstrations this week.